The Self-Esteem Boosting Power Of Music

 Effect Of Listening To Music On Mood

 Research from Durham University and the University of Jyväskylä sought to uncover exactly why music is so popular.
 Perhaps unsurprisingly, they found that listening to music involved a boost in positive emotions.
 Even sad music was valuable, providing comfort and a means of coping with feelings of grief.
+To learn more about the health benefits of music, check out NatureSoundRetreat.

 This research compared the comforting effect of music to that of having an empathetic friend.
 We know strong relationships to be a core component of self-esteem.
 Music acts as a companion who celebrates with us in the good times and consoles us in the bad.
 By using music as therapy, patients have taken back control over their emotions and faced their problems with confidence.
+Music history is fascinating.

 Meditation And Flow

 Perhaps you have enjoyed working in a coffee shop more than in a library.
 Often, silence can limit our ability to get into what is known in psychology as a ‘flow state’.
 Studies have shown that certain musical compositions, especially those without lyrics, help the mind to zone into a problem and awaken creative neurological pathways.
+These musical compositions can be composed at home using music software like GarageBand for PC which provide a personal touch to the output and result in a soothing tone.

 This kind of music is used in video games to help stimulate a player’s mind without taking the focus away from the task at hand.
 The meditative flow state created helps you to lose track of time, which is why video gaming can become addictive.
 Such a meditative state can also help to calm anxiety and increase compassion towards both yourself and others.